staticdev/pdf-split-tool/CONTRIBUTING.rst

 =================

 Thank you for your interest in improving this project.
-Thank you for your interest in improving this project.
 This project is open-source under the `MIT license`_ and welcomes contributions in the form of bug reports, feature requests, and pull requests.